 In January of this year, we were looking to cut some costs and we looked at lowering our DirecTV package to save some money.
-I called customer service and asked to get switched to a less expensive package.
-I also asked if my new customer credits would be affected and they said they would not be affected if I changed programming.
+I called customer service and requested to switch to a less expensive package.
+I also asked if changing my programming would affect my new customer credits, and they assured me it would not.
 So as a result, I went through with the change.

 I received my February bill and sure enough, the credits I was told would not go away were all gone.
 I called back to customer service to inquire about this.
 They told me the credits were gone due to me changing my package even though I was told it would not be affected.
 I changed my package back again and they said the credits would show up on my March bill again.

 I then received my March bill and only half of the credits were back on there.
 The one that was missing was the $10 HD for life credit.
-I called customer service again and they said that I can’t get that credit back again due to the programming change in January, even though I was told first it wouldn’t go away and then when it did go away, I was told it would come back.
+I called customer service again, and they informed me that I couldn’t get that credit back due to the programming change in January, despite the previous assurance that it wouldn’t disappear and would be reinstated.

-My issue was escalated to a manager as well as the accounts department, both of which said they would look into it.
+I escalated my issue to a manager and the accounts department, both of which assured they would investigate it.
 I received a call back within a week and again they said they could not do anything about getting the credit back on there.

 I then asked to get out of my contract due to these issues and was told I could do that but there would be a near $400 cancellation fee.
 They said my contract was not up until the fall of 2014.
-They said it had been extended when I got new equipment, even though there was no mention of a contract extension when I had received the equipment.
+They claimed they had extended it when I got new equipment, even though there was no mention of a contract extension when I received the equipment.

 I just sent the letter into them today but have a feeling it will not matter.
-Please help me in any way you can with trying to get this cancellation fee removed for me. — Matt Solum, Salt Lake City, Utah
+Please assist me in any way you can to have this cancellation fee removed. — Matt Solum, Salt Lake City, Utah

 DirecTV offers what’s called an HD Access for Life discount.
 But in order to qualify for it, your account must have a base package of Choice Xtra or above and maintain auto bill pay or joint billing for the lifetime of the account.
 If any of the requirements are not kept, the offer is removed and can’t be reinstated.